ietf-wg-cellar/flac-specification/flac.md

 For fixed predictor order 0, the prediction is always 0, thus each residual sample is equal to its corresponding input or decoded sample.
 The difference between a fixed predictor with order 0 and a verbatim subframe, is that a verbatim subframe stores all samples unencoded, while a fixed predictor with order 0 has all its samples processed by the residual coder.

 The first order fixed predictor is comparable to how DPCM encoding works, as the resulting residual sample is the difference between the corresponding sample and the sample before it.
-The higher fixed predictors can be understood as polynomials fitted to the previous samples.
+The higher order fixed predictors can be understood as polynomials fitted to the previous samples.

 As the fixed predictors are specified, they do not have to be stored.
 The fixed predictor order specifies which predictor is used.
 To be able to predict samples, warm-up samples are stored, as the predictor needs previous samples in its prediction.
 The number of warm-up samples is equal to the predictor order.
 See [section on Constant subframe](#constant-subframe) on how samples are stored unencoded.
 Directly following the warm-up samples is the coded residual.

 ### Linear predictor subframe
 Whereas fixed predictors are well suited for simple signals, using a (non-fixed) linear predictor on more complex signals can improve compression by making the residual samples even smaller.
 There is a certain trade-off however, as storing the predictor coefficients takes up space as well.

 In the FLAC format, a predictor is defined by up to 32 predictor coefficients and a shift.
-To form a prediction, each coefficient is multiplied with its corresponding past sample, the results are added and this addition is then shifted.
+To form a prediction, each coefficient is multiplied with its corresponding past sample, the results are summed and this sum is then shifted.
 To encode a signal with a linear predictor, each sample has the corresponding prediction subtracted and sent to the residual coder.
 To decode a signal with a linear predictor, first the residual has to be decoded, after which for each sample the prediction can be added.
 This means that decoding MUST be a sequential process within a subframe, as for each sample, enough fully decoded previous samples are needed to calculate the prediction.

 The table below defines how a linear predictor subframe appears in the bitstream

 Data             | Description
 :----------------|:-----------
-`s(n)`           | Unencoded warm-up samples (n = frame's bits-per-sample \* lpc order).
+`s(n)`           | Unencoded warm-up samples (n = subframe's bits-per-sample \* lpc order).
 `u(4)`           | (Predictor coefficient precision in bits)-1 (NOTE: 0b1111 is invalid).
 `s(5)`           | Prediction right shift needed in bits.
 `s(n)`           | Unencoded predictor coefficients (n = predictor coefficient precision \* lpc order).